pizzato/LLMMe/README.md

 ### What does llm_bot.py do?

-It searches for all unread messages in your inbox that have not being previously read by the bot, and creates a draft reply to that message using your personal LLM (or other of your liking).
+It searches for all unread messages in your inbox that have not been previously read by the bot, and creates a draft reply to that message using your personal LLM (or other of your liking).
 The draft message will contain a warning that comes from a bot as specified in `config.py`.
 This program will not send or reply to the message, it will simply create a draft reply.

 In order not to redo messages, the program creates a tag with the name of your bot (e.g. "LLMMe" as in `config.py`) and tags all emails that it has created a draft for already.